PAWS & the City of Coronado

 Animals picked up in the field by the police are transported to the Coronado Animal Care Facility where a full time paid staff receives them, tries to locate their owners and provides for their safe shelter and care.
 The CACF also provides lost/found assistance, licensing, a yearly rabies vaccination clinic and microchipping.

-The CACF is open to the pubic seven days a week, 9:00am-4:00pm.
-Staff can also be reached during these hours at 619-522-7371.
-When animals are voluntarily relinquished or found stray and not claimed, a dedicated group of PAWS of Coronado volunteers, who may be reached at 619-435-8247, goes about finding them forever homes.
+When animals are voluntarily relinquished or found stray and not claimed, a dedicated group of PAWS of Coronado volunteers, who may be reached at 619-435-8247, is responsible for finding them forever homes.

 Each year over 500 animals are processed by the Coronado police and PAWS.
 That’s a lot of dogs and cats.
 Each side of the City/PAWS partnership has its own specific responsibilities, but both sides of the partnership are equally dedicated to making sure these responsibilities are fulfilled.
 Sometimes it does “take a village.”
 And our Village has gotten this one right.
 The partnership of the City of Coronado and PAWS is clearly what is best for our animals and for our community.